michaelsking1993/weather-lookup-tool/README.md

 ## Weather Tool

-This repository holds a test project that aims to present a weather tool through which a zip code is inputted, and the current weather is outputted.
+This repository holds a weather tool, through which a zip code is inputted, and the current weather is outputted.

-If this zip code's weather has been accessed within the last 30 minutes, the cached weather is shown along with an indication of how much time is left before updated weather is fetched.
+If this zip code's weather has been fetched within the last 30 minutes, the cached weather is shown along with an indication of how much time is left before updated weather is fetched.

-If it has not been accessed within the last 30 minutes, the most up-to-date weather is shown.
+If it has not been accessed within the last 30 minutes, the most up-to-date weather is fetched from the weather API and shown.

-If the zip code is invalid, an appropriate error message is shown.
+If the zip code is invalid, or if the API gives an error, an appropriate error message is shown.

-Many further things could be done with this project, such as an extended weather forecast.
+Many further things could be done with this project, such as an extended weather forecast, and an expanded test suite for the view.

 However, for the sake of time, I decided not to go further.

 ## SETUP